aantron/ocaml.org/data/planet/camlcity/plasma-mapreduce-slightly-faster-than-hadoop.md

 </dd></dl>
 </div>
 <p>
-I would not call this test a &quot;benchmark&quot;.
+I would not call this test a "benchmark".
 Amazon EC2 is not a controlled environment, as you always only get partial machines, and you don't know how much resources are consumed by other users on the same machines.
 Also, you cannot be sure how far the nodes are off